dexidp/website/content/docs/oauth2.md

 Customizing the user flow allows you to influence how users login into your application.

-* `skipApprovalScreen`: controls the need for user approval before sharing data with connected applications.
-If enabled users have to approve the sharing of data with every auth flow.
+* `skipApprovalScreen` - controls the need for user approval before sharing data with connected applications.
+If enabled, users must approve data sharing with every auth flow.
-* `alwaysShowLoginScreen`: Whether to always display the login screen.
+* `alwaysShowLoginScreen` - whether to always display the login screen.
 If only one authentication method is enabled, the default behavior is to go directly to it.
-For connected IdPs, this redirects the browser away from application to upstream provider such as the Google login page
+For connected IdPs, this redirects the browser away from the application to upstream provider, such as the Google login page.

 ## Password grants
 Password grants involve clients directly sending a user's credentials (`username` and `password`) to the authorization server (dex), acquiring access tokens without the need for an intermediate authorization step.